Tiamz01/mlops-spacy-sentiment-analysis/README.md

 - finally monitor performance
 - And follow MLOps best practices!

 Dataset **Reviews** (original) contains users' books reviews (title and text), each book rated from 1 to 5.
-I used book review texts with ratings 1-3 as examples of negative sentiment, and 4-5 as positive.
-Actually "4" is a bit tricky, because many readers described partly negative reasons why they didn't gave "5".
+I used book review texts rated 1-3 as examples of negative sentiment, and 4-5 as positive.
+IMHO "4" is a bit tricky, because many readers described partly negative reasons why they didn't give "5".
 Samples are [here](/train_model/data).

 Thanks to MLOps ZoomCamp for the reason to learn many new tools!